summerela/ShortStack/README.md

 # ShortStack
-NanoString ShortStack assembly and variant calling tool for target regions.
+NanoString ShortStack pipeline for sequencing and variant calling of per molecule short reads.

-Note: This program has only been optimized to run on the freya serever.
+Note: This program has currently only been optimized to run on the freya serever and the linux platform.

 ## Versions
-### Current
-- 0.1.1 contains only FTM, not complete sequencing and variant calling
+Please [check here](https://github.com/summerela/ShortStack/releases) for latest stable release.

 # Getting Started
 Make sure you have the following files availble: